danbradham/fsfs/docs/guide.rst

     {'status': 'active', 'framerate': '24fps'}

 We used `fsfs.one` to retrieve the first `Entry` tagged `project`.
-Since we've only created one folder tagged `project`, we're guaranteed to get an `Entry` for `tmp/my_super_project`.
-You could also use `fsfs.search` to get a generator yielding all `Entry`'s with the tag 'project' like so:
+Since we've tagged one folder with project, we're guaranteed to get an `Entry` for `tmp/my_super_project`.
+You could also use `fsfs.search` to get a generator yielding all `Entry`'s with the tag 'project'.

 .. code-block:: console